Insurance Claims Adjuster Training: Types of Adjusters & The Trainee

 Property and Casualty Adjuster Training

 Second, after you’re license you need to gain experience by attending training or finding an entry-level role.
 I want you to keep in mind that TRAINING is NOT the same as CERTIFICATION.

 The benefit of participating in the training program is that you will learn all the basics of property and casualty training related to the tasks that adjusters have to manage.

 The benefit of participating in certification courses is that you can work claims for certain carriers.

 In fact, in most cases it’s MANDATORY!

-For example, it is mandatory for you to take certifications to adjust claims for State Farm (Big Red), USAA, and Liberty Mutual.
+For example, you must take certifications to adjust claims for State Farm (Big Red), USAA, and Liberty Mutual.

 The good news is during training you will learn a lot about your job.
 You will get training on how to work with different companies and clients, methods you should use for the collection of information as well as how you have to present your information.

 During training, you will learn how to make the right judgments based on the available information.
 It is your job to assure that the policyholder is indemnified for the losses covered by their policy.

-There are many adjusters who prefer to work independently and it is important for them to get the right training since they often work with different companies at the same time on the contract basis.
+Many adjusters prefer to work independently and they need to get the right training since they often work with different companies at the same time on a contract basis.

 Independent adjusters (IA) have to assure that they meet the requirements of all the companies to assure that they can earn the required compensation.